 King Coffee1020 South Mill Avenue, Tempe

-It isn’t the most fancy or spacious, but there’s something about this pint-sized cafe we just adore.
+There’s something about this pint-sized cafe that we just adore.
 King Coffee certainly has all the hallmarks of a casual college-town cafe (artwork made by some dude’s friend?
 Hand-drawn posters for local house shows?
-Yes and yes.)
+Yes and yes).
 But contrary to the classic college coffee shop ethos, King doesn’t slack when it comes to quality.
-King Coffee’s staff does a great job with beans, and as if that wasn’t enough, they are always warm and welcoming — you won’t find any disaffected, grumbly college baristas at this shop.
-What this shop lacks in square footage, it makes up for in atmosphere, friendliness, and coffee fit for a king.
+King Coffee’s staff do good work with beans from local roaster Cortez Coffee.

 Harlow’s Café1021 West University Drive, Tempe